dotnet/AspNetCore.Docs/aspnetcore/security/cors.md

 * Controller
 * Controller action method

 You can apply different policies to controller/page model/action with the  `[EnableCors("{Policy String}")]` attribute.
-When the `[EnableCors("{Policy String}")]` attribute is applied to a controllers/page model/action method, and CORS is enabled in middleware, the attribute take precedence.
+When the `[EnableCors("{Policy String}")]` attribute is applied to a controllers/page model/action method, and CORS is enabled in middleware, the attribute takes precedence.

 Policies have the following precedence:

-1. action method
+1. Action method
-1. controller or `PageModel`
+1. Controller or `PageModel`
 1. Middleware

 The following code applies `"AnotherPolicy"` to `ActionResult<string> Get(int id)` and `"MyPolicy"` to non-decorated methods in the controller: